openframeworks/ofBook/18_version_control_with_git/chapter.md

 In what follows, I'll explain the basic concepts of Git, show the typical operations involved in using Git with an openFrameworks project, give an overview of the basic operations of Git, and show you how to work with remote Git servers.

-**[BD: This is a particularly nice intro :)]**

 ### Basic concepts

-When you put your project under version control, Git creates a **repository** in your project folder.
+When you put your project (which is contained in a directory on your disk) under version control, Git creates a **repository** in your project directory.
 This means that the contents of that folder are tracked with Git.
 Most of the files associated with Git are in the `.git` folder in your project root (the leading dot means this folder is by probably hidden from view in your file browser by default).

 The basic element for tracking the history of the repository is the **commit**.
 This is basically a snapshot of the repository's state at the time of the commit, including a **commit message** and any parent commit(s).
+Think of it as a checkpoint for saving in a videogame.
 It has a unique identifier called the **hash** (or **SHA**).
 This is a checksum calculated from the commit's contents.
 It's impossible to change any part of the commit without the hash changing.
 Thus, a commit hash uniquely defines a commit and the whole history preceding it.

-**[BD: Sometimes when explaining commits I equate them to checkpoints in videogames.
-Don't know if that is appropriate here but that has been helpful in my experience.
-It does a nice job of illustrating that commits shouldn't occur every time you change something, just when a notable or "saveable" change is made...
-Just my two cents.]**

 As your work proceeds, you will be adding commits, describing the things you change.
 These commits will form a chain of commits, making up the project history.